 - Have your doctor report the case of diarrhea to MDH, and let investigators know that it happened after a visit to Nelson’s Farm in Litchfield;

-- Contact our law firm for a free consultation with an attorney on our Bad Bug Law Team: Fred Pritzker, Eric Hageman, Brendan Flaherty or Ryan Osterholm.
+- Contact our law firm for a free consultation with one of the lead attorneys for our Bad Bug Law Team: Fred Pritzker and eric Hageman.

-Our Bad Bug Law Team has offices in Minneapolis, MN.
+Our Bad Bug Law legal team has offices in Minneapolis, MN.
 Our lawyers have helped families whose little ones got sick after touching contaminated animals.
 Some of these little ones did not survive.